 * Assist with private research, school, college or university projects

 * Give advice on study or careers within the historical field

 I also regret that I am unable to send signed copies of books to readers, and that I do not keep review copies of my books.
 However, I am happy to send signed bookplates.
 If you would like a review copy of my latest book, please contact my publishers (see below).

-I write jacket quotes for books that I am happy to endorse, but ONLY after prior agreement.
+I write jacket quotes for books that I am happy to endorse, after prior agreement.
 Please note that I have a very heavy schedule, with very little time for leisure reading, and cannot acknowledge all the books sent to me with requests for jacket quotes."